mang0kitty/blog-1/content/post/docker-swarm.md

 It is incredibly important that you keep in mind the concept of "Don't fix what isn't broken" when considering the adoption of new technologies, Docker is no different.
-If you've got a system in place which suits your business requirements and doesn't place undue stress on your employees then it is my oppinion that you leave it be.
+If you've got a system in place which suits your business requirements and doesn't place undue stress on your employees then it is my opinion that you leave it be.
 Adopting Docker for the sake of appearances will likely not yield any tangible benefits and will probably cost you in the long run.